-The Bachelor of Science in Design degree in Architectural Studies requires a minimum of 120 hours of course work.
-Most lower-division students pursue option A; however, those who intend eventually to seek an advanced degree in either engineering or building science are encouraged to fulfill the requirements outlined in option B. See an advisor in the Academic Advising/Student Services Office (ARCH 141) for further information about option B.
+The Bachelor of Science in Design degree in Architectural Studies requires a minimum of 120 semester hours of course work.
+Most lower-division students pursue option A; however, those who intend eventually to seek an advanced degree in either engineering or building science are encouraged to fulfill the requirements outlined in option B. See an advisor in the Academic Advising/Student Services Office (ARCH 141) for information about option B.

-Option B students who intend to pursue graduate degrees in an engineering discipline should also consult with the College of Engineering and Applied Sciences advising office for any additional requirements.
+Option B students who intend to pursue graduate degrees in an engineering discipline should also consult with the Ira A. Fulton School of Engineering advising office for any additional requirements.